aspose-words/Aspose.Words-Documentation/java/getting-started/introducing-aspose-words-for-java/_index.md

 - **Conversions**.
 High quality conversions to and from DOC, OOXML, RTF, WordprocessingML, HTML, MHTML, TXT and OpenDocument formats.
 - **Document Object Model**.
 Programmatic access through a rich API to all document elements and formatting allows to create, modify, extract, copy, split, join, and replace document content.
 - **Rendering**.
-Convert whole documents or pages to PDF, XPS or SWF for server-side document generation.
+Convert whole documents or pages to PDF or XPS for server-side document generation.
 Also convert document pages to TIFF, PNG or BMP images, print or render pages to Java Graphics.
 All with high fidelity - exactly like Microsoft Word® would have done it.
 - **Reporting**.
 Generate documents or reports from scratch or by filling templates with data from data sources or business objects.

 **Aspose.Words for Java's main feature areas and how they relate to each other.**